yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formulas.md

 ## Review Questions

-Beginner:
+1. How can you multiply two numbers in Excel?
+Which operator do you use?

-1. What are the different types of Excel operators?
+2. What are the different types of Excel operators?
+3. What does the exponentiation operator (^) do in Excel, and how is it used?
-2. What is the order of precedence for Excel operators?
+4. What is the order of precedence for Excel operators?
-3. How do you use parentheses to control the order of operations in a formula?
+5. How do you use parentheses to control the order of operations in a formula?

-Intermediate:
+6. What is Cell Address and explain the purpose of formula bar?

-1. What is the difference between arithmetic operators, comparison operators, logical operators, and text operators?
+7. What is the difference between arithmetic operators, comparison operators, logical operators, and text operators?
+8. How can you combine two or more text strings in Excel using an operator?
+9. How do you use the percent operator (%) in Excel to calculate percentages?
+10. What is the PEMDAS order of operations?
+11. What is the basic structure of a formula in Excel?

 ## Excercises